loxinformatics/bigpen/README.md

 SECRET_KEY="vdfasW^f34rewdfK3io2r230dbicndori329!3obsx"

 # -------------- Allowed hosts setting --------------
-# The default is 'localhost,127.0.0.1,dev.treeolive.tech'.
+# The default is 'localhost,127.0.0.1,dev.tawalabora.space'.
 # Ensure you still include 'localhost' and '127.0.0.1' as well, together with your site domain
 # when in production.

 ALLOWED_HOSTS="localhost,127.0.0.1,example.com,www.example.com"

-# -------------- Database settings --------------
+# -------------- Database settings --------------.
-# When DEBUG is 'True' it uses a sqlite database with a file named `db.sqlite3`.
+# The default database used is SQLite.
-# The below settings only apply when DEBUG is 'False' unless explicitly changed in `settings.py`.
+# Below is an example of configuring Postgre.

 DB_ENGINE="django.db.backends.postgresql"
 DB_USER=""